 Legacy Learning takes an investment of your time to master, but is worth the effort over your sales career in the senior care industry.
 It is the key to better understanding a prospect’s stage of readiness, and grants you permission to slow down, make connections, build relationships and gain a deeper understanding of your customer.

 Mike Brindley, Vice President of Associate Development for Solutions Advisors, has used his 20+ years of experience in senior housing to help our clients make a more meaningful impact on their sales operations.
-Mike is a frequent speaker at conferences where his presentations Top Sales Tips for Senior Living, The Discipline of Discovery for Senior Living Sales and Prospect Centered Selling for Senior Living has garnered industry acclaim.
+Mike is a frequent speaker at conferences where his presentations Top Sales Tips for Senior Living and The Discipline of Discovery for Senior Living Sales have garnered industry acclaim.